-On December 11, 2022, we entered into a securities purchase agreement with a certain investor to raise approximately \$1.5 million through the private placement of 809,061 ADSs (representing 4,045,305 ordinary shares) at a price of \$1.854 per ADS, representing a 58% premium on the closing price of our ADSs on December 9, 2022.
+On December 11, 2022, we entered into a securities purchase agreement with a certain investor to raise approximately \$1.5 million through the private placement of 375 ADSs (representing 4,045,305 ordinary shares), representing a 58% premium on the closing price of our ADSs on December 9, 2022.

-Since January 2021, we have granted to our directors, officers, employees and other service providers options to purchase an aggregate of 1,462,000 ordinary shares under our incentive option plan, with exercise prices ranging between NIS 0.93 (approximately \$0.26) and NIS 24.88 (approximately \$6.58) per share, as well as 900,000 restricted ordinary shares.
-As of March 22, 2024, options to purchase 278,000 shares were cancelled, forfeited, expired, or were otherwise not granted, such that the total outstanding amount of options to our directors, officers and employees and other service providers under our incentive option plan as of such date is 1,184,000.
+Since January 2021, we have granted to our directors, officers, employees and other service providers options to purchase an aggregate of 1,656,500 Ordinary Shares under our incentive option plan, with exercise prices ranging between NIS 0.26 (approximately \$0.07) and NIS 24.88 (approximately \$6.82) per share, as well as 900,000 restricted Ordinary Shares.
+As of December 10, 2025, options to purchase 850,623 shares were cancelled, forfeited, expired, or were otherwise not granted, such that the total outstanding amount of options to our directors, officers and employees and other service providers under our incentive option plan as of such date is 805,877.